ajaysureshcodes/ice-4131-labs/lab1/README.md

 module avail compiler
 ```

 This will return a list of available compilers.
-For us, we will requier one tool to compile some source code, and to run the resulting executabel code.
+For us, we will require one tool to compile some source code, and to run the resulting executable code.
 At present compilation tools are not available, for example, if you type:

 ```bash
 icc